Howard233/recipe-rag-assistant/README.md

 ### Running the application

-You need to start the services first.
-We use `docker-compose` to start the services.
+You need to spin up the services via `docker-compose`.

-#### Running the application with docker-compose
 Inside the root directory: [recipe-rag-assistant](./), run
 ```bash
 docker compose up
 ```
 Wait until all services are ready.
 You can check it from the docker logging messages in the terminal.

-Our FastAPI application can then be accessed on http://localhost:8000/.
-Use a browser to access this link and it will give you the following message:
+- Our FastAPI application will be available at http://localhost:8000/.
+Accessing this localhost will give you the following message:
 ```json
 {"message":"Welcome to the recipe assistant application!"}
 ```

-FastAPI generates an API swagger after the application is started: http://localhost:8000/docs.
+- FastAPI generates the API docs for us: http://localhost:8000/docs/

 #### Database configuration
 The database will be initialized once the application starts.
 To check the content of the database, use `psql`: